 Skyscanner could be seen as the Google of travel sites, allowing users to search for and discover the cheapest flights, hotels and rental cars available on a given date.
 Skyscanner’s algorithms list the options available in order of the cheapest deals first, but also include information such as reviews and key features to help consumers make the best choice for them.

 The majority of Skyscanner’s 11 million monthly visits can be attributed to Search Engine Optimisation (SEO), thanks to the affiliate website’s detailed travel guides and tourism-focused articles.
-Skyscanner then earns commissions from the airlines, hotel partners and car rental companies that it recommends or lists on its price comparison tools.
+It's a great example of how SEO and affiliate marketing can work together hand-in-hand as Skyscanner then earns commissions from the airlines, hotel partners and car rental companies that it recommends or lists on its price comparison tools.

 Like Money Saving Expert, Skyscanner always lists the best deals for consumers, even if it doesn’t have an affiliate deal with the company being featured.
 This helps to build trust with consumers and means that visitors are likely to come back every time they have a holiday on the cards.

 Not only is Skyscanner now a household name, but it also went from being founded by three university grads in 2001 to being acquired by Ctrip (the largest travel company in China) for approximately $1.8 billion in 2016.
 So, this affiliate marketing website is clearly doing something right!

 Estimated revenue: On track for $1 billion per year

 Finder is the fastest-growing comparison site in the UK and a huge global affiliate marketing website.
 With a mission to make everyday decisions less of a chore, they help consumers find what they need from more than 300 brands across over 50 categories – from credit cards to mortgages, car insurance to hotels.